Morning Ritual: Nicole & Conner

 Northern Flicker

-One of the greatest apps of our time has to be ‘Merlin Bird ID’.
-It’s a a smartphone app for Apple or Android designed by the Cornell Lab of Ornithology in New York, it’s free to use, and it correctly listens and identifies bird calls wherever you are in the world!
-It has literally been trained to identify over 1,300 unique species of birds and thousands upon thousands of unique bird sounds.
-There’s also something amazing about hearing a bird sound, and then knowing exactly what kind of bird is making that sound.
-Remarkable stuff!
+One of the greatest free apps of our time must be ‘Merlin Bird ID’.
+It’s a smartphone app for Apple or Android designed by the Cornell Lab of Ornithology in New York and it correctly identifies bird calls wherever you are in the world!
+It’s basically Shazam for bird calls.
+It can identify over 1,300 unique species of birds and thousands upon thousands of unique bird sounds.

-In White Rock BC we have a fair number of interesting birds, here’s what i’ve heard in the last year or so since i’ve been using this app:
+In White Rock BC, we have a fair number of interesting birds, here’s what I’ve heard in the last year or so since I’ve been using this app:

 Steller Jay - April 7, 2026